-In summary, the contributions are organized as follows: \begin{itemize} \item We propose to learn crowd segmentation from point-level crowd counting annotations in the context of Multiple Instance Learning~\cite{maron1998framework} to disentangle crowds from backgrounds for better adaptation across domains. \item We propose a crowd-aware fine-grained domain adaption framework for crowd counting, which exploits the point-derived segments to guide crowd features transfer and crowd density alignment beyond background distractions.
-To the best of our knowledge, our work is the first attempt to explore fine-grained domain adaptation methods for crowd counting. \item Our method outperforms previous best approaches by a large margin in the widely-used Synthetic-to-Real adaptation scenario. \end{itemize}
+In summary, the contributions are organized as follows: \begin{itemize} \item We propose to treat crowd and background differently and design a crowd-aware mechanism for domain adaptive crowd counting. \item We propose a simple and effective schema to derive segmentation from point-level crowd counting annotations.
+Two crowd-aware domain adaptation modules are further proposed, based on point-derived segmentation, to guide crowd features transfer across domains beyond background distraction and regularize target-domain crowd density generation. \item Our method outperforms previous approaches consistently in the widely-used adaptation scenarios. \end{itemize}